Floydlang/floyd/Notes/Floyd code 1.0.markdown

 Every collection automatically support the core-type-features, like comparisons, serialization and hashing.

 # VECTOR
 A vector is a collection where you lookup your values using an index between 0 and (vector_size - 1).
 The items are ordered.
 Finding the correct value is constant-time.
-Prefer to access using SEQ for maximum performance (it allows runtime to keep an pointer to the current position in the vector).
+If you read many continous elements it's faster to use a SEQ with the vector - it allows the runtime to keep an pointer to the current position in the vector.

 	a = [int]();		//	Create empty vector of ints. b = [int](1, 2, 3);		//	Create a vector with three ints.